webforj/webforj-documentation/docs/layouts/splitter.md

 ### Setting sizes

 The `setMasterMinSize(String masterMinSize)` method specifies the min size for the master panel of the splitter.
-Similarly, the `setDetailMinSize(String detailMinSize)` method is available for setting the min size of the detail panel.

-Likewise, the `setMasterMaxSize(String masterMaxSize)` method allows developers to define the max size for the master panel, while the `setDetailMaxSize(String detailMaxSize)` method sets the max size for the detail panel.
+Likewise, the `setMasterMaxSize(String masterMaxSize)` method allows developers to define the max size for the master panel.

-Sizes are specified using various units such as pixels (px), percentages (%), or other valid CSS units, as shown below:
+You can specify sizes using various units like pixels or other valid CSS units, as shown below:

 <ComponentDemoMultiple
 path='https://demo.webforj.com/webapp/controlsamples/SplitterMinMax?'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterMinMax.java'
 urls={['https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterBox.java',]}
-height='600px'
+height='300px'
 />

 ## Orientation

-The `Splitter` component offers the flexibility to configure its orientation, allowing developers to create layouts tailored to specific design requirements.
+Developers can configure orientation in a `Splitter` component, allowing developers to create layouts tailored to specific design requirements.
 By specifying the orientation, the component arranges panels horizontally or vertically, providing versatility in layout design.

 To configure the orientation use the provided Enum class to specify whether the `Splitter` should render horizontally or vertically: